anattadesign/anatta-documentation/docs/src/prismic-integration/custom-types.md

 * **Step 4**:
 **Save the changes**

-If your custom types looks similar to this, after the required fields been defined.
-We can start creating our first **slice**.
+If your custom types looks similar to this after the required fields been defined, We can start creating our first **slice**.

 <img src='../public/required-fields.png' />